Individual classes based on your individual needs

 Students taking advantage of the Foundry Custom Curriculum sign up for 1-3 classes and participate in Exhibition Night.
 However, they are not eligible for participation in other Foundry programs.

 Foundry Academy gives students the opportunity to learn subject matter from an expert through an authentic framework that is both rigorous and engaging and prepares students for the future.
-The Foundry transcribes the classes taken at the school to provide students with documentation to be added to their official transcript.
+Foundry Academy transcribes the classes taken at the school to provide students with documentation to be added to their official transcript.

 The classes below identify the courses offered under the Foundry Custom Curriculum program, the cost associated, and any prerequisites needed to be able to sign up for the class.